abdullahAlhabal/Backend/Backend Development/programming languages/php/codes/14_Product_Crud/bad_version/Readme.md

     header('location: index.php');
 ```

-# THE FINAL CODE SHOULD LOOK LIKE
+# CREATE.PHP , THE FINAL CODE SHOULD LOOK LIKE .

 ```PHP
 <?php